suffolklibraries/lgc/content/collections/events/friends-around-the-table.md

 organisers:
   - suffolk-artlink
 ---
-We explore food, creativity and culture in regular workshops, to offer adult carers a moment of respite from their caring role.
+Explore food, creativity and culture in regular workshops to offer adult carers a moment of respite from their caring role.